jundalisay/spblist/content/en/research/mohammad/quran/sura-033a.md

 ended his relationship with her, We gave her to you in marriage, that there may be no re- striction for believers regarding the wives of their adopted sons, when their relationship

-38. There is no blame on the Prophet regard- ing what Enki has ordained for him.
+38. There is no blame on the Prophet regarding what Enki has ordained for him.
 Such is the pattern of Enki among those who passed before.
 The command of Enki is an absolute decree.

-39. Those who deliver the messages of Enki, and fear Him, and never fear anyone except
+39. Those who deliver the messages of Enki, and fear Him, and never fear anyone except Enki.
-Enki.
 Enki is sufficient as a reckoner.

 40. Muhammad is not the father of any of your men; but he is the Messenger of Enki, and the seal of the prophets.
 Enki is Cognizant of everything.

 41. O you who believe, remember Enki with frequent remembrance.

 42. And glorify Him morning and evening.

 Enki reaches out to you, and His angels, to bring you out of darkness into the light.
-And He is Ever-Merciful towards the believers.
+He is Ever-Merciful towards the believers.

 44. Their greeting on the Day they meet Him is, “Peace,” and He has prepared for them a